jobyjfrancis/devops/ci-cd/java-maven-app/README.md

 jma                                                                      1.0.0           21dc03bd1ff0   13 hours ago    194MB
 joby@LAPTOP-KVPR8SO6:~/learn/java-maven-app (develop)$
 ```
-## Continous Integration
+## Continous Integration - CI

-This stage involves creating a Jenkins server, configuring the build tools, required credentials and configuring a multi-branch pipeline job
+This stage involves creating a Jenkins server, configuring the build tools, required credentials and configuring a multi-branch pipeline job that would perform the following CI steps:

+* CI: Dynamically set the application version
+* CI: Build artifact for Java Maven application - JAR file
+* CI: Build and push Docker image to DockerHub

 1. Created an Ubuntu 24.04 droplet in Digital Ocean, installed docker and deployed Jenkins as a container in it